 The new mission reflects that: “We create inspired moments in each customer’s day.”

 Each Starbucks employee wears this mission on the inside of their apron.
 Ask them to show it to you.
 Why do you suppose it’s on the inside of the apron?

-DiJulius offered some great ideas and what to do, and not to do.
+DiJulius offered some great ideas and what to do, and what not to do.
 Starbucks isn’t alone.
-DiJulius customers include: Ritz-Carlton, Lexus, Nordstrom, Nestle, Marriott Hotel, PwC, Cheesecake Factory, Progressive Insurance, Harley Davidson, State Farm, Chick-fil-A and others.
+DiJulius customers include Ritz-Carlton, Lexus, Nordstrom, Nestle, Marriott Hotel, PwC, Cheesecake Factory, Progressive Insurance, Harley Davidson, State Farm, Chick-fil-A, and others.

-Customer service DiJulius notes starts at the top.
+Customer service DiJulius notes start at the top.
 The leader must make customer service a priority.
-Watch this short 4 minute video from Amazon CEO Jeff Bezos.
+Watch this short 4-minute video from Amazon CEO Jeff Bezos.